 This blog post is part of a new series that will look at the impact of blended finance, including key opportunities and challenges for achieving, measuring, and disclosing the impact of blended finance transactions.
+Go to the bottom of the page for other blogs in the series.

 As blended finance increases in popularity, so do calls for more transparency and accountability in blended finance reporting.
 Although the potential for blended finance to catalyze additional private sector capital has been well documented, actual disbursements and development impact outcomes have not.
 This lack of transparency and accountability, especially around clear impact outcomes, makes it more challenging for policymakers and development practitioners to fully endorse the use of blended finance.
 There needs to be more proof that blended finance drives development impact.